How Much Do Children's Orthotic Shoes Cost in the UK?

 Not necessarily.
 Many children with orthotics can wear ordinary shoes from mainstream retailers, provided those shoes pass the features checklist: removable insole, enough depth, firm heel counter, and adjustable fastening.

-Specialist shoes are typically only needed when your child has an AFO, a very thick orthotic device, or additional clinical needs that standard shoes cannot accommodate.
-If your child has a simple, thin insole or a standard custom orthotic, start by looking at mainstream options before moving to specialist ranges.
+Specialist shoes are typically only needed when your child has an AFO, a very thick orthotic, or additional clinical needs that standard shoes can't accommodate.
+If your child has a simple thin insole or a standard custom orthotic, start with mainstream options before looking at specialist ranges.

-This distinction matters because it significantly affects cost.
-A compatible mainstream school shoe might cost £35, while a specialist extra-depth shoe might cost £90 or more.
+This distinction matters because it affects cost directly.
+A compatible mainstream school shoe might cost £35.
+A specialist extra-depth shoe might cost £90 or more.

 Typical UK Prices